-I’m a writer living in North London commenting mostly on Israel-Palestine, Middle East politics, antisemitism, racism, Jewish life in Europe, global Jewish politics, multiculturalism, religion in public life, the arts, running and home life.
-I used to blog weekly on the Guardian Comment is Free website and currently blog weekly at Eretz Acheret.
+I’m a writer living in North London commenting mostly on antisemitism, racism, Israel-Palestine, Middle East politics, Jewish life in Europe, global Jewish politics, multiculturalism, religion in public life and senses of belonging in Europe.
+I used to blog weekly on the Guardian Comment is Free website.

 From February 2006 to January 2009, I was Director of JPR (the Institute for Jewish Policy Research), a think-tank I founded in 1996 and directed until 1999, which devises policy solutions to social, political and cultural problems facing Jews and other minorities in Europe.

-Before founding JPR, I was Director of the Institute of Jewish Affairs, JPR’s predecessor, from 1991 to 1996.
+Before founding JPR, I was Director of the Institute of Jewish Affairs, JPR’s predecessor and the research arm of the World Jewish Congress (until 1994), from 1991 to 1996.
 At JPR I was the founding General Editor of Antisemitism World Report, a country-by-country yearly survey of antisemitism.
 From 1986 to 1999 I was editor of Patterns of Prejudice, an international academic journal on racism and antisemitism (published by Taylor & Francis).

 In the early 1990s I was a member of the Runnymede Trust’s Commission on Antisemitism (chaired by Richard Harris, then Bishop of Oxford) and from 1998-2000 was a member of the Commission on the Future of Multi-Ethnic Britain chaired by Lord Bihkhu Parekh.